Astroknut/react-intro/README.md

 Often times we write out React components in **JSX**.
 * JSX is [an alternate Javascript syntax](http://blog.yld.io/2015/06/10/getting-started-with-react-and-node-js/#.V8eDk5MrJPN) that allows us to write code that strongly resembles HTML.
 It is eventually transpiled to lightweight JavaScript objects.
+>Note - this might be a good time to search for a Sublime package called 'JSX', to provide proper syntax highlighting in your documents.

 * React then uses these objects to build out a "Virtual DOM" (more on that soon).